In this article

 - Windows Install flag, e.g.

-during Roaming Client installation - Windows registry settings
+LOCALDOMAINS=during Roaming Client installation - Windows registry settings

 How Roaming Clients handle DNS traffic

-- Redirects traffic to DNSFilter for policy enforcement
+- DNSFilter for policy enforcement

 Best Practices